ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Though we may expand this in the future, we currently think of data in terms of *files or directories*.
 Directories may be nested.
-Here are some example specifications:
+Here are some random examples of how data specifications could look, to show the breadth of possible specifications:

-- A single file in a tabular format with columns A, B, and C.
+- "A single file in a tabular format with columns A, B, and C."
-- A directory containing three files, where each is in a tabular format and has three columns.
+- "A directory containing three files, where each is in a tabular format and has three columns."
-- A directory containing any number of subdirectories.
+- "A directory containing any number of subdirectories.
-  Each subdirectory must contain two files, where each is in a tabular format.
+  Each subdirectory must contain two files, where each is in a tabular format."

 Data specifications are enforced by EasyLink;
 a pipeline will fail if any data do not follow their specification.